-CLOSED CAMPUS: All gates which provide access to classrooms and other rooms, except the main office, remain locked at all times.
-All visitors to the campus must come through the office to sign in and obtain a visitor's badge (RAPTOR) which they must wear for the duration of the time they are on campus.
+CLOSED CAMPUS: All gates are locked, with the exception of the main gate with access to the front office.
+All visitors to the campus must come through the office to sign in with a valid form of identification and obtain a visitor's badge which they must wear for the duration of the time they are on campus.
+Additionally, all volunteers on campus must attend a volunteer training each school year prior to volunteering.

-LEAVING EARLY: Students must stay on campus from the time of arrival in the morning, during lunch, and after school while waiting for the bus or to be picked up.
-Students may leave campus during school hours if parents or guardians or persons designated by parents or guardians come to pick them up from school.
-A written request from a parent or guardian must be submitted if someone other than the parent or someone on the emergency card is going to pick up a child.
+LEAVING EARLY: Students must stay on campus from the time of arrival in the morning, during lunch, and after school while waiting to be picked up.
+Students may leave campus during school hours if parents, guardians, or persons designated by parents or guardians come to pick them up from school.
+A written request from a parent or guardian must be submitted by the parent/guardian if someone other than the parent or someone on the emergency card is going to pick up a child.
 Persons picking up students during the school day must sign the student out in the front office.
 They must be at least 18 years of age and provide a valid ID.
 Under no circumstances should a student leave campus without permission.

-COMING LATE: If a student is late to class without an approved reason, it is a tardy.
-If a student arrives tardy, he/she must report to the office, then quickly go to class.
-BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence And Truancy.
+COMING LATE: If a student is late to class it is a tardy.
+If a student is late in the morning, he/she must report to the office for a late slip, and then quickly go to class.
+BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence and Truancy.